Bisquick Breakfast Casserole

 Freeze: You can easily freeze this egg casserole.
 Make sure to let it completely cool.
 Slice into individual pieces and place in freezer safe bags or containers.
 It will last up to 3 months.

-Can this breakfast casserole be made ahead of time?
+Can this Bisquick breakfast casserole be made ahead of time?

-Yes, this savory breakfast casserole can be made the night before and baked the next day.
-You can either assemble everything, don’t bake, cover and then bake the next day.
+Yes, the savory breakfast casserole can be made the night before and baked the next day.
+You can assemble the casserole, cover and refrigerate or bake it, let cool, and the refrigerate until the next day.

 What to serve with breakfast casserole